bitfocus/companion-module-behringer-x32/README.md

 - Load Presets (Channel, FX and AES50.
 No Routing presets due to X32 bug)
 - Undo
 - Variable for send levels (Input to Bus and Bus to Matrix)
+- Variables for colors
+- Allow setting deltas, colors and labels from variables

 ### v3.0